mflova/lazy-type-hint/docs/user_guide/configuration.md

 ## Minimum depth to define type alias

-It defines the minimum depth that a type must have in order to be defined as a separate type alias.
+type alias.
+This parameter defines the minimum depth a type must have to be defined as a separate type alias.

 ```py
 from lazy_type_hint import LazyTypeHint, ParsingStrategies